 She has been praised by clients for her ‘meticulous attention to detail’ and ‘calm and measured submissions which command the attention of the court’.

 She has acted in cases involving serious and domestic violence, the possession of weapons and drugs, and fraud.
 Natasha is also regularly instructed in road traffic matters.
+She also defends before the HCPC representing healthcare professionals in regulatory matters.

 Natasha was recently seconded to a local authority where she acted as the senior prosecutor, advising on evidence and procedure for offences such as breaches of trading standards legislation, those involving the prohibited importation of animals, and fraud.
 Natasha continues to advise and represent local authorities in a wide range of matters on a regular basis.